Pick a research topic:

 |For example: (writ* OR literature) AND Africa* AND "slave trade"|

-- the brackets keep synonyms together
+- the brackets keep synonyms together.
+Use an online thesaurus.

 - the * will look for alternate endings